 Conclusion: The Best Approach for Your Family

-Understanding if you can have a trust without a will is key in estate planning.
-The right strategy depends on your personal situation.
-Getting professional advice is crucial for making the right choices.
+Understanding whether you can have a trust without a will — and when each tool is most effective — is fundamental to good estate planning.
+The right approach depends entirely on your personal circumstances, and there is no one-size-fits-all answer.

 Personal Circumstances Matter